 An IRS Audit is frightening and dangerous.

-If you have received a notice from the IRS or Colorado Department of Revenue that your tax return is being audited, you should hire Denver Tax Attorney Philip Falco to represent you during your IRS tax audit.
+If you have received a notice from the IRS or Colorado Department of Revenue that your tax return is being audited, you should hire Denver Tax CPA Philip Falco to represent you during your IRS tax audit.

 We have experience in the following types of audits: